 The Landscape Architecture programs have a computer requirement as part of their degree programs.
 This requires students to have a personal laptop computer for the last 5 semesters of the program.
 As a professional program, the use of a personal computer is increasingly necessary for our studios in order to both mimic contemporary professional techniques, as well as, facilitate the computer-intensive work that we require.
 A large majority of Landscape Architects today work at a desk that is both a drafting table and a computer work station.
 This multi-modal approach to work is an important part of the creative process and central to how many universities teach design studios.
-In addition, the limited number of seats in the computer lab combined with the lab’s central role in multiple core curriculum courses cannot functionally accommodate the current student body at all times.

 Recognizing that every student’s resources and needs are different, we do not require a specific type or brand of computer, however the department does require certain hardware specifications and software to support the work of core curriculum courses.
 Additional hardware recommendation guidelines can be found below.